 Associate Professor at Graduate School of Social Service, Fordham University

-Elizabeth Matthews is an Associate Professor at Fordham's Graduate School of Social Service, working on trustworthy AI for mental health.
+Elizabeth Matthews is an Associate Professor at Fordham's Graduate School of Social Service.
+Her research explores the intersection of artificial intelligence and mental health, focusing on developing trustworthy AI systems to support mental health services.

 Frank Hsu